Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Food found during the wintering months (Dec – Feb) is extremely scarce and birds need food more than ever!

-By providing your bird feeder during the wintering months, resident birds (birds that don’t migrate away) will definitely find your bird feeders given the food scarcity in the challenging environment!
+By providing your bird feeder during the wintering months, resident birds (birds that don’t migrate away) will find your feeders, given the food scarcity in the challenging environment!

-This produces a snowball effect (pun intended!) for when early nesting birds come over later on and realize there are resident birds already feeding on your feeders.
+This produces a snowball effect (pun intended!) for when early nesting birds come over later and realize resident birds are already feeding on your feeders.

 Essentially, they discover your feeder more easily!